winhamwr/neckbeard/README.rst

 Repeatable
 ----------

 The "stack" created by Neckbeard is done entirely via ``Chef`` solo and configuration files.
 Not only does this make your servers consistent, but it means you can use ``Vagrant`` for consistent local development machine setup.

 Getting Started
 ---------------

 The easiest way to get started is to run::

-    $ neckbeard create
+    $ neckbeard init

 From the root of your project's source repo and follow the interactive prompts.
 It will help you create the appropriate config files, roughly following this